electron-WDI/electron/README.md

 We made sure that the main field directed to the appropriate directory, if not, Electron would have attempted to load an index.js file.

---The *main.js* should create windows and handle system events, a typical example would look something like this:
+The *main.js* should create windows and handle system events, a typical example would look something like this:
 ```javascript
 const {app, BrowserWindow} = require('electron')
 const path = require('path')